John J. Parker: Unsuccessful Supreme Court nomination

 On March 21, 1930, Parker was nominated by President Herbert Hoover as an Associate Justice of the United States Supreme Court to fill the vacancy caused by the death of Edward Terry Sanford.
 His confirmation was opposed by the American Federation of Labor (AFL) and National Association for the Advancement of Colored People (NAACP) during confirmation hearings before the Senate Judiciary Committee.
 AFL president William Green specifically faulted Parker for a 1926 Fourth Circuit Court decision which he authored regarding the United Mine Workers, involving antitrust law and yellow-dog contracts.
 The NAACP joined the opposition in response to remarks Parker had made while a candidate for governor in 1920 about the participation of African Americans in the political process:

 The participation of the Negro in politics is a source of evil and danger to both races and is not desired by the wise men in either race or by the Republican Party of North Carolina.

 NAACP Acting Secretary Walter Francis White sent Parker a telegram asking Parker if he had been quoted correctly, and if he still held such views; Parker never replied.
 In response, the NAACP initiated a grassroots campaign against the nomination and White testified before the Judiciary Committee.

+A group of progressive Senators led by William Borah (R-ID) and George W. Norris (R-NE) worked to defeat Parker's nomination.
+Borah, in particular, condemned Parker for his decision in the aforementioned 1926 case in which he upheld an injunction forbidding the UMW from unionizing workers who had signed yellow-dog contracts.
+A smaller number of Senators opposed Parker because of his 1920 comments.
+Some Southern Democrats even voted against Parker because they were concerned that confirming him would help Republicans make in-roads into the Solid South.

 On April 21, 1930, the committee voted 10–6 to forward the nomination to the full Senate with an adverse recommendation.
 Anticipating a close vote, White sent a telegram to Vice President Charles Curtis imploring him, if the vote ended in a tie, to cast his tie-breaking vote against confirmation.
 On May 7, 1930, the Senate rejected Parker's nomination by a 39–41 roll call vote.
 This was the first Supreme Court nomination rejected by the Senate since that of Wheeler Hazard Peckham in 1894.
 Two days later, President Hoover nominated Owen Roberts to fill the vacancy; Roberts was swiftly confirmed on May 20, 1930.